Sustainable Packaging for the State of California (SB 1335)

 Application Process

-2. Within 30 days of submission, the manufacturer will be notified of any missing information or deficiencies.
+- Within 30 days of submission, the applicant will be notified of any missing information or deficiencies.

-3. The applicant will have an additional 30 days to correct deficiencies.
+- Upon notification, the applicant will then have an additional 30 days to correct deficiencies.

-5. CalRecycle will add the food service packaging item or group of items to the List and notify the food service packaging manufacturer.
+- CalRecycle will add the approved item to the List and notify the applicant.

 The Food Service Packaging Materials List